 Qasim Rashid believes a quality education is a human right.
 Qasim’s parents were teachers who instilled in him a deep sense of commitment to education, educators, schools, and public libraries.
 He and his wife Ayesha have two children in the Virginia public school system, so he observes first-hand the frustration and struggles of Virginian school children, teachers, and parents—as well as sees the growth opportunities.

 As a human rights lawyer, Qasim has worked with non-profit organizations to improve education for children nationwide and worldwide—to build schools, to increase Internet access, and to close the existing achievement gap.

-As Senator, Qasim will bring the same commitment to our children in Virginia.
+As Congressman, Qasim will bring the same commitment to our children in Virginia.
 Virginia’s education system has dedicated teachers and administrators, however we must provide them more support than we are giving currently.
 A strong public education system is the foundation to Virginia’s success, yet today: